Loader gif

 Start Your Business Return for Free

 One of the most important decisions you’ll make as a small business owner is choosing your legal business structure.
-As with most business decisions, there is no one-size-fits-all for selecting the best option.
+As with most business decisions, there is no one-size-fits-all for selecting the best option for your business formation.
 Which classification you choose ultimately depends on your business goals, ownership structure, and more.

 But how do entrepreneurs determine whether Limited Liability Company (LLCs) or a Corporation is best for their business?
 Let’s take a look at the important features of each.